Skip to content

 External models

-Generating external models schema
+Generating an external models schema file

 Consider this example model that queries an external table external_db.external_table: